CasperHesp/localHFchat/README.md

 # open http://localhost:$PORT
 ```

-> Tip: use the included `run_macos.sh` (if present) to auto-install from requirements, pick a random free port, enable MPS, and open your browser:
+> Tip: use the included `run_macos.sh` to auto-install from requirements, pick a random free port, enable MPS, and open your browser:
 >
 > ```bash
 > chmod +x run_macos.sh